Mindfulness and walking are highly beneficial to your mental health, especially when you do them routinely. Try combining them!

 PAY ATTENTION by watching, listening and considering the environment.
 This is what is naturally occurring.

-What you see, hear, smell; feeling the ground with your feet as you walk; noticing your breathing; listening to your dog pant; noticing the shadows on the ground; watching the clouds slowly reshape; noticing the texture of the floor; noticing shades of lighting; smell of a candle; ticking of a clock.
+noticing the shadows on the ground; watching the clouds slowly reshape; noticing the texture of the floor; noticing shades of lighting; smell of a candle; ticking of a clock.

 REMAIN IN THE PRESENT MOMENT.
 If you become distracted by thoughts or emotions, accept that you have them, don’t use judgment, and then release them to return to the present moment.
-You may try to visualize releasing thoughts and emotions. – like the wind blowing them away.

 CONSIDER AND BE CURIOUS about the moment and environment in a non-judgmental manner.